 The male sex hormone often prescribed to trans men who wish to undergo medical transition.

 A term that trans people may use when referring to surgeries designed to produce a male or female shaped chest.

-An umbrella term used to describe an individual or group of people whose gender identity is not aligned or fully aligned with the sex they were assigned at birth.
+An individual whose gender identity is not aligned or fully aligned with the sex they were assigned at birth.